Schille/Schille.github.io/content/projects/campervan.md

 ## Electricity and Wiring
 To get a grasp on the power requirements, I created a spreadsheet with all electric devices and added my assumption about our power consumption and standing times.
 I planned to add a so-called "booster" that charges our battery during the drive from the car's generator and recharges via solar panels.
 To be as independent from external power sources as possible I bought a massive 200 Ah lithium battery.
-The following appliances (all on 12 V DC) are installed to the motorhome:
+The following appliances (all on 12 V DC) are installed in the motorhome:
 - a fridge (with freezer)
 - a diesel heater
 - a diesel cooker (Webasto; this cooker is killing it)